elcoco/cgol/README.md

 ## Seed files
 Seed files can be found in the *seeds* dir in the repo.
-cgol can read RLE and CELL files by using the `-f` switch.
+Cgol can read RLE and CELL files by using the `-f` switch.